• Skip to primary navigation

 • Collaborate with parish priests or campus ministers to ensure that the school year starts with a Mass or blessing.

 Faith and intellect walk hand in hand.
-Leaders should ensure academic rigor meets high standards.
+A good leader should ensure academic rigor meets high standards.
 Launch a professional development series that not only boosts pedagogical skills but also integrates Catholic identity into each subject.

 • Review curricula to align with both diocesan and state guidelines.